-Course # Course Name Grade Recommendations Credits 340 AP Calculus AB+ 12 Completion of Honors Pre-Calculus and Honors Algebra 2 with a minimum grade of 90 in each course.
-Course De Course Description:
+Course # Course Name Grade Recommendations Credits 340 AP Calculus AB+ 12 Completion of Honors Pre-Calculus and Honors Algebra 2 with a minimum grade of 90 in each 5 Dual Credit Eligible course.

-This course is college level with general theory and techniques of calculus developed and applied to a wide variety of functions with corresponding applications.
+This course is college level with general theory and techniques of the calculus developed and applied to a wide variety of functions with corresponding applications.
 Students will have the option of participating in the College Board AP Calculus AB Exam.